Nice to meet you.

 Make an offer

-It’s important to note that the draft of the contract at this point should reflect the agreement made in good faith earlier on, but it should also be exactly the way that you, the writer, wants it.
-If the recipient accepts the offer, all they have to do is sign it and it becomes legally binding.
+It’s important to note that the draft of the contract at this point should reflect the agreement made in good faith earlier on, but it should also be exactly the way that you, the writer, want it.
+If the recipient accepts the offer, all they have to do is sign it, and it becomes legally binding.
 There’s no turning back for you at that point without breaching the contract.

-If you want the contract to be finalized and signed by a certain time, include a date that the contract either needs to be signed or rejected.
+If you want the contract to be finalized and signed by a certain time, include a date on which the contract either needs to be signed or rejected.
 If you don’t include a deadline, the timing depends on what the court sees as a reasonable time frame for the subject matter of the contract.

 Kickoff negotiations